-The Lord was pleased with what Solomon asked (1 Kings 3:10).
+The Lord was pleased with what this king asked (1 Kings 3:10).
 And He said to him “I now do according to your word.
-Behold, I give you a wise and discerning mind, so that none like you has been before you and none like you shall arise after you” (v.
-12).
-Solomon was given the gift of great wisdom (1 Kings 3:28) – both moral and intellectual.
-So, Solomon praised God for His blessing and offered sacrifices of Joy (1 Kings 3:13).
+Behold, I give you a wise and discerning mind, so that none like you has been before you and none like you shall arise after you” (verse 12).
+The son of David was given the gift of great wisdom (1 Kings 3:28) – both moral and intellectual.
+So, he praised God for His blessing and offered sacrifices of Joy (1 Kings 3:13).

 And the Lord added: “I give you also what you have not asked, both riches and honor, so that no other king shall compare with you, all your days” (1 Kings 3:13).
 But the gift of long life was conditional on his obedience to God, “And if you will walk in my ways, keeping my statutes and my commandments, as your father David walked, then I will lengthen your days” (1 Kings 3:14).

-Solomon valued wisdom and he wrote, “Happy is the man who finds wisdom, and the man who gains understanding” (Proverbs 3:13).
+The son of David valued wisdom so much that he wrote, “Happy is the man who finds wisdom, and the man who gains understanding” (Proverbs 3:13).
 “Her (wisdom) ways are ways of pleasantness, and all her paths are peace.
 She is a tree of life to those who take hold of her, and happy are all who retain her” (Proverbs 3:17; 8:35, 36).

-The Bible records how the Lord blessed Solomon: “And God gave Solomon wisdom and understanding beyond measure, and breadth of mind like the sand on the seashore, so that Solomon’s wisdom surpassed the wisdom of all the people of the east and all the wisdom of Egypt.
+The Bible records how the Lord blessed him: “And God gave Solomon wisdom and understanding beyond measure, and breadth of mind like the sand on the seashore, so that Solomon’s wisdom surpassed the wisdom of all the people of the east and all the wisdom of Egypt.
 For he was wiser than all other men…” (1 Kings 4:29-34).
-And Solomon reigned for 40 years (1 Kings 11:42).
+And the king reigned for 40 years (1 Kings 11:42).

-But at the end of his life, Solomon repented and turned his life around for he saw that “all is vanity” and meaningless without God (Ecclesiastes 1:14).
-And he admonished his nation to fear God saying, “Fear God and keep His commandments, for this is man’s all” (Ecclesiastes 12:13).
+But at the end of his life, he repented and turned his life around for he saw that “all is vanity” and meaningless without God (Ecclesiastes 1:14).
+And he admonished his nation to fear God and keep His statutes saying, “Fear God and keep His commandments, for this is man’s all” (Ecclesiastes 12:13).